 These days, becoming an entrepreneur seems like the next big thing.
 However, whether big or small, the very thought of starting a business, which means being your own boss, can be terrifying.
 The primary reason behind that is that you want to build something from scratch and make it work.
 While dreaming is one thing, doing is another because there are innumerable examples of failed startups around us.

 Nonetheless, suppose you gather courage and implement the correct steps (that suit your vision).
 In that case, the whole process of a successful startup venture can be turn out to be a rewarding undertaking.

 So, how do you ensure your business venture is not a failure?

-While there are no perfect rules for what steps you should follow to get your business started and grow simultaneously, one could always use a few guiding tips to be on track.
+While there are no perfect rules for what steps you should follow to get your business started and grow simultaneously, one could always use a few guiding tips to be on track and scale startup.
 So, we’ve jotted down some startup tips that we feel can help in the success journey.
 You can consider the following tips & incorporate the ones you need to start and grow your new business.

 Top 10 Tips for Starting a Business

 1. Know your Vision

 Before starting a business, the first thing that comes into play is proper planning and defining your vision or purpose is the most crucial part of it.
 After all, that is going to act as your guiding lamp throughout the journey.
 Try addressing two primary questions- What do you want to sell?
 Why will people buy it?
 If you can answer these with a clear vision, you have crossed the first hurdle.